MobiusRoamer/cpp101/Basics.md

 ---

 ### 2.2 Pointers
 Pointers are abstraction that aim to help programmers avoid addressing errors.
+A pointer has two aspects, value and type.
+Value indicates the location of some object and the type indicates what kind of object is stored at that location.

 For a type `T`, `T*` is a variable of type `T*` that can hold the address of an object of type `T`.